loc-conformance/linebench/README.md

 ```

 Reads a run back and holds its numbers against each other: every measurement against itself, the
-columns that come off other columns, the counts against their own addition, equal work re-judged,
+derived columns against the ones they come from, the counts against their sum, equal work
-and the csv files rebuilt from the record.
-Where the hyperfine exports were published too, every
+re-judged, and the csv files rebuilt from the record.
+Where the hyperfine exports were published
-statistic is recomputed from the time of every single execution.
-The path is a run directory, or
+too, every statistic is recomputed from the time of every single execution.
+The path is a run
-the `run.json` inside it.
+directory, or the `run.json` inside it.

 What one `insights` command wrote is read the same way.
 Name its directory, or the `insights.json`
-inside it, and
-the floor is held against itself and against its exports, every memory curve against the peak the
+inside it, and the floor is held against itself and against its exports, every memory curve
-system reported apart from the samples, every traced instance against the calls it listed, and every
+against the peak the system reported independently of the samples, every traced instance against
-number against the instances the session says it measured.
-A part `--only` left out and measured
+the calls it listed, and every number against the instances the session says it measured.
+A part
-all the same does not hold either.
+`--only` left out and measured all the same fails too.

 ![what verify prints](https://raw.githubusercontent.com/loc-conformance/linebench/main/assets/screenshots/verify.png)

 It prints what it could not read.
-A check that does not hold exits 1, and a file that is absent is
+A check that fails exits 1, and a missing file is reported as a
-a gap and does not.
+gap and does not.

 ## Three ways to use it

 ### A tree of your own

-Any directory at all, together with `--extensions`, which names the file extensions every counter
+Any directory, with `--extensions` naming the file extensions every counter is pointed at, so that
-is pointed at so that all of them do the same work:
+all of them do the same work:

 ```
 linebench check /home/me/dev/myproject --extensions rs,toml